Rushikeshlawand/My_Notes/Intetview Prep/Java_Notes.md

 # What Is a Static Variable?

-In Java, the `static` keyword is used to declare variables and methods that are shared among all instances of a class.
+The `static` keyword is used to declare variables and methods that are shared among all instances of a class.
 A static variable is a class-level variable that is common to all objects of the class.
 This means that only one copy of the static variable is created, and it is shared among all instances of the class.

+- The methods or variables defined as static are shared among all the objects of the class.
+The static is the part of the class and not of the object.
+The static variables are stored in the class area, and we do not need to create the object to access such variables.
+Therefore, static is used in the case, where we need to define variables or methods which are common to all the objects of the class.

 ## Characteristics of Static Variables